Yes-Theory-Fam/yestheory.family/README.md

 The admin interface of Payload is exposed at https://admin.yestheory.family and uses a custom authentication-scheme that reuses the credentials from the main frontend.
-A user's access must be approved by an admin through Discord (a user without access is prompted for a message which then allows the admin to approve or decline that request).
+A user's access must be approved by an admin through Discord (a user without access is prompted for a message which is then sent to an admin to approve or decline that request).

 ### YesBot